Friz Freleng: Later career and death

 which linked classic shorts with new animated sequences.

 In 1986, Freleng stepped down and gave his position at Warner Bros. to his secretary at the time, Kathleen Helppie-Shipley, who ended up being the second-longest producer of the Looney Tunes and Merrie Melodies franchise, behind only Leon Schlesinger.

 In 1994, the International Family Film Festival presented its first Lifetime Achievement of Excellence in Animation award to Freleng, and the award has since been referred to as the "Friz Award" in his honor.

-On May 26, 1995, Friz Freleng died of natural causes in Los Angeles, aged 89.
+On May 26, 1995, Friz Freleng died of natural causes at the UCLA Medical Center, aged 88.
 The WB animated TV series The Sylvester & Tweety Mysteries, and the Looney Tunes cartoon From Hare to Eternity (which was the last one directed by Chuck Jones), were both dedicated to his memory.
-After his death, Cartoon Network aired a variation of one of their station idents with the words "Friz Freleng: 1906–1995" (the birth year is disputed) appearing and an announcer paying tribute to Freleng and his works.
+After his death, Cartoon Network aired a variation of one of their station identifications with the words "Friz Freleng: 1906–1995" (the birth year is disputed) appearing and an announcer paying tribute to Freleng and his works.
 He is interred in Hillside Memorial Park Cemetery.

 Freleng is portrayed by Taylor Gray in the film Walt Before Mickey (2015).